HsiangHung/SQL/README.md

+# SELECT from WORLD Tutorial
-# Observe the result of running a simple SQL command.
+### Q1: Observe the result of running a simple SQL command.